twcrone/ktam/README.md

 Simple command line utility for maintaining an alias file (`~/.alias`) that can be sourced for directory aliases for jumping around file system easily.

+This version was built with Kotlin Native and builds a `.kexe` runnable on the target platform.

+### Run Tests

+`./test.sh`

 ### Build and Run

 `./run.sh`